 LATEST PROJECT NEWS

-The final and full publication of all the work carried out at the site is now expected to be in late 2017.
+The final and full publication of all the work carried out at the site is now expected to be in early 2023.

 The High Pasture Cave & Environs Project was initiated in 2003, after disturbed archaeological deposits relating to the use of the site during the Late Bronze Age and Iron Age periods were found in a high-level fossil passage of the cave.
 Funding from a number of agencies and offers of work in-kind from university departments and freelance specialists has permitted archaeological survey and evaluation work to continue at the site, which is located in the south of the island of Skye, in the Parish of Strath.
 Fieldwork completed to date includes geophysical survey and excavation, while post-excavation analysis is looking at a wide range of materials and artefacts recovered from the site.
 Survey work on the surface above the cave passage has revealed a range of stone-built structures of prehistoric and historic age.
 Evaluation of the wider landscape has revealed other archaeological features relating to prehistoric and historic settlement in this part of Skye, indicating the use of the land over a significant period of time.